GOCOcopenhagen/serverless-typescript-boilerplate/readme.md

 The handler is the path of the function we will execute. please notice the `main` in this example.
 Usally you will use names as `get`, `create` or `update`.
 Please remember it is possible to export multiple functions in the same file.
 This will be specified in the CRUD part.

-### EVENTS
+### Events
 Event's are the triggers to specific functions.

 When creating a REST API we will usally use the `http` refrence, nested with HTTP Methods and paths to define the route for this endpoint.

+You can fx also use the `schedule` refrence to run a cron job or [any of these event types](https://www.serverless.com/framework/docs/providers/aws/events/).

 ### Creating a new endpoint